DannyMcwaves/trackly-app-electron/README.md

 > If you're getting a `MSBuildToolsPath` exception on Widndows, reinstall Node.js.
 Sometimes these errors are caused when there was a Visual Studio install on computer but was later removed.

+You might also need to install build tools.
+> `npm install --global --production windows-build-tools`

 ### Log files
 Log files in production environment and development environments are save to the operating sistem's default log directory.
 - on Windows: `%USERPROFILE%\AppData\Roaming\Trackly\log.log`